nismod/infra-risk-vis/deploy/README.md

 # Deploy

-The site can run on a single Linux virtual machine.
+The site can run on a single Linux virtual machine, with access to a PostgresSQL database.

 The virtual machine runs several processes:
 - Nginx reverse proxy and static file server, receives requests from the web,